 All published iterations of your due diligence review can be accessed from the drop down menu above the risk review document map.
 The list is sorted by date of publish, with the most recent at the top and selected as default.

-LiveDiligence makes it easy for your advisor to publish individual elements of their review as soon as they are ready, rather than wait for complete drafts.
+LiveDiligence makes it easy for your advisors to publish individual elements of their review as soon as they are ready, rather than wait for complete drafts.
 Advisors can share early insights from review of an information memorandum, critical contracts or an energy review for example.
 Advisors can publish updates as frequently as their clients require.
 This agile approach to due diligence allows for early and ongoing risk mitigation, avoiding the stress of receiving last minute issues in the run-up to closing.

 We know that for some users sticking to the standard draft and final report deliverables fits best with their way of working.
 LiveDiligence makes this easy too, and supports those clients that only want to see the PDF.